 The Testimony Of Noah

-“Because they formerly did not obey, when God’s patience waited in the days of Noah, while the ark was being prepared, in which a few, that is, eight persons, were brought safely through water.”
-(1 Peter 3:20 ESV)
+“Who once were disobedient, when the patience of God kept waiting in the days of Noah, during the construction of the ark, in which a few, that is, eight persons, were brought safely through the water.
+(1 Peter 3:20)

 The entire time that Noah and his sons were constructing the Ark, God was patiently waiting for anyone who wanted to turn to Him.
 Hebrews 11:7 tells us that Noah’s response to God in faith served to “condemn the world.”
 Noah was not quietly building his Ark off in a remote garage somewhere, he was doing it in broad daylight for all to see.
 We also know that Noah was preaching to the people who were watching his work because Peter tells us in 1 Peter 3:18-20 that the Spirit of the Lord was speaking through Noah at the time, warning them to repent and turn to God.